-Hundreds of thousands of young travellers head to Australia to work and travel each year.
+Hundreds of thousands of young travellers head to Australia on a work and travel visa each year.
 On an Australian working holiday visa, you are allowed a year’s worth of travel, with the bonus of being able to work to fund yourself along the way.
 The Oz economy is well equipped to provide for travellers taking this route, with thousands of temporary working holiday jobs waiting for the broke backpacker.

 There is also talk of the upper age limit rising to 35 – so now is a good time to start thinking about it!

 What is a Working Holiday (or Work and Holiday) Visa?

-There are two different types of Australian work visa that allow young backpackers to try their hand at working in Australia.
+There are two different types of Australian work visa that allow young backpackers to try their hand at working and travelling in Australia.
 Depending on your home country, you will need to apply for either a visa subclass 417 or subclass 462.
 According to the Australian border website, both of these are defined as

 “a temporary visa for young people who want to holiday and work in Australia for up to a year.”